mrdosahakyan/to-do-app/README.md

 ### Used Libraries

-React, Firebase, SASS, Classnames, ReactIcons, PropTypes
+React, Firebase, SASS, Classnames, ReactIcons

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).